GoogleCloudPlatform/platform-engineering/reference-architectures/cloud_deploy_flow/CloudFunctions/cloudDeployInteractions/README.md

 # Cloud Deploy Interactions with Pub/Sub

-This project demonstrates a Google Cloud Function to manage deployments by creating releases, rollouts, or approving rollouts based on incoming Pub/Sub messages.
+This project demonstrates a Google Cloud Run Function to manage deployments by creating releases, rollouts, or approving rollouts based on incoming Pub/Sub messages.
 The function leverages Google Cloud Deploy and listens for deployment-related commands sent via Pub/Sub, executing appropriate actions